edorsey1/Senior-Design/README.md

 MealDB - Code for database of recipes for use in app with categories, recipes, instructions etc.

+Reports - Contains copies of all written reports and testing for the Fall and Spring semesters

 Voice - NLU text to speech proof of concept and Dialogflow fulfillment code and backup

 ### Engineering Addendum